It’s Official: This North Face Jacket Is Winter’s Most Popular Product

 Speaking of collabs, also included in Lyst’s Q4 Index was Gucci.
 Just like in Q3, the Italian fashion brand was named the hottest brand of the quarter, with GucciFest, Harry Styles’ Vogue cover, and the North Face partnership being noted as the reasons for its top placement.

-Unfortunately, getting your hands on a Gucci x The North Face puffer might be tricky — currently, they are not available online — not to mention, expensive — the puffer jacket worn by Lopez and Turner-Smith retails for $2,500.
-Snagging the even more popular Nuptse jacket, however, is easy.
-Shop our favorite colors of the world’s "hottest product” below — if you don’t have one already, that is.
+Unfortunately, getting your hands on a Gucci x The North Face puffer might be tricky — currently, they are not available online — not to mention, expensive — the puffer jacket worn by Lopez and Turner-Smith retails for £2,500.